January 18, 2016

 Green Gold Label (GGL) is owned by the Green Gold Label Foundation (“Stichting Green Gold Label” registered under the Dutch Chamber of Commerce with number 17158362).

-This ensures that there is a clear separation between the role of scheme owner (Green Gold Label Foundation) and Certification Body conducting audits for the scheme and avoids any potential conflict of interests.
+No Green Gold Label Foundation staff is involved with or responsible for any part of the tasks and responsibilities of any accredited Certification Body.
+This ensures a clear separation between the role of the scheme owner (Green Gold Label Foundation) and any Certification Body conducting audits for the scheme and avoids any potential conflict of interest.

 Green Gold Label Board